 Epilepsy is an “invisible” condition – seizures come and go, so others often don’t recognise that people with epilepsy can have ongoing symptoms

-- the type of epilepsy and seizures and where they occur in the brain
+- The type of epilepsy and what part of the brain is affected

-- for instance, some seizures originate specifically in the memory region of the brain
+- for instance, some seizures originate specifically in the region of the brain related to memory function

-- how often the seizures occur and when they occur
+- how often the seizures happen and when they occur

 - seizures first thing in the morning will impact on learning during the day

-- the time absent from class because of seizures, learning time missed
+- the time absent from class because of seizures

 - the time it takes to recover from seizures, which is variable for each person